-Published: 13/03/2022How to gauge if an agent gives you an honest property valuation.
+Published: 13/03/2022How to gauge if an estate agent gives you an honest property valuation

-"How much can you sell my property for?" and "What is your fee?", are the first questions a seller will ask.
+"How much can you sell my property for?" and "What is your fee?" are the first questions a seller will ask.
 Perfectly reasonable questions as focusing on these two essential factors determine how much you'll end up with in your pocket when the property is sold.
-But if you are choosing an agent based on these two points only, we advise you to ask two more questions before you sign the contract.
+But if you are choosing an agent based on these two points only, we advise you to ask two more questions before signing the contract.

 Ask if there is a tie-in clause in the contract and if so, how long is it?
 And, can you terminate the agreement if you're dissatisfied with the service they provide?

 Unfortunately, more sellers than not skip these questions, and it's not until things go wrong that they realise they're locked into an unfavourable contract.

 Not all agents ask for a tie-in, but some ask you to commit to a minimum period to market the property.

 Other agents lock you in for 24 weeks and then, on top of that, a 28-day notice period.
 It's up to you to decide what tie-in length you are comfortable with but make sure you understand what you're getting into from the outset.